-To configure passwordless connection you should start a terminal (linux) or bash.exe (Windows 10) and run the following commands:
+To configure passwordless connection you should start a terminal (linux) or bash.exe (Windows 10).

 $ ls $HOME/.ssh

-If you already have files named id_rsa and id_rsa.pub you can skip those steps, otherwise you have to create your security keys to be able to use them for ssh connections:
+If you already have files named id_rsa and id_rsa.pub you can skip this step, otherwise you have to create your security key to be able to use them for ssh connections:

 $ ssh-keygen Generating public/private rsa key pair.
 Enter file in which to save the key (/root/.ssh/id_rsa): Enter passphrase (empty for no passphrase): Enter same passphrase again: Your identification has been saved in /root/.ssh/id_rsa.
 Your public key has been saved in /root/.ssh/id_rsa.pub.
 The key fingerprint is: ...
 The key's randomart image is: ...

-Now you can copy the keys to the target device and enable ssh login without password.
+Now you can copy the key to the target device, in other words, the Toradex SoM, and enable ssh login without password.
 In this sample we are using 192.168.1.114 as the device ip address, please replace it with the actual address/hostname of your device.
-Please notice that commands after the "#" prompt will be executed on the target device via ssh.

-If everything works as expected, the second time you tried to connect to the device you should have been able to do it without typing the password.
+When you try to connect to the device you should be able to do it without typing the password:

 By default, ssh is configured as a service started by systemd's socket activation method.
 The connection attempts and current active connections can be gained from the socket unit:

 journalctl can be used to print log messages related to the ssh server:

 This section provides insight about ssh configuration as well as known issues.